-This 2-in-1 soda blaster and abrasive blaster is the smart choice when you need to remove paint and rust without harming sheet metal, glass, or chrome...converts in minutes to abrasives when your project needs more aggressive blasting.
+This 2-in-1 soda blaster and abrasive blaster is the smart choice when you need to remove paint without harming sheet metal, glass or chrome.
+It converts in minutes to abrasives when your project needs more aggressive blasting for rust removal.

-Soda blasting equipment removes paint without harming sheet metal, glass, or chrome, and while expensive commercial soda blasters use high air volume, this affordable Eastwood soda blaster requires just 10 cfm at 90 psi.
-This soda blaster provides a big 100-lb. capacity at an affordable price... includes a generous 8' blast hose with deadman valve; all-steel welded, top-loading hopper; pressure gauge.
-Rolls easily to job site on two wheels.
-Readily converts between soda and aggressive abrasive blasting with included parts.
-Imported.
-Patent pending.
+Soda blasting equipment removes paint without harming sheet metal, glass, or chrome.
+While expensive commercial soda blasters use high air volume, this affordable Eastwood soda blaster requires just 10 cubic feet per minute at 90 psi.
+This soda blaster provides a big 100-pound capacity at an affordable price.
+It includes a generous 8-foot blast hose with deadman valve, an all-steel welded, top-loading hopper and a pressure gauge.
+It rolls easily to any job site on two wheels, and readily converts between soda and aggressive abrasive blasting.
+Imported, patent pending.

 More Uses for Bicarbonate Soda (Baking Soda) Blasters:

 You can also use bicarbonate soda blast media (NOT household baking soda) to remove graffiti and grime from brick, concrete, limestone, granite and other surfaces.
 Other uses included cleaning of delicate substrates; architectural and industrial cleaning; paint stripping; corrosion removal.
 Use to remove mold and mildew stains from pools, cement, brick, tile, granite, sound stucco, siding and more.
+Soda blasting is also great for fire remediation.
 Safely strip paint from aircraft aluminum, trucks, motorcycles.
 Bicarbonate soda also allows heavy-duty removal of oils and grease from engines and floors.

 Click Here to learn more about soda blasting.